• Skip to primary navigation

 June 26, 2018 By Lisa Sharp 2 Comments

-Zaycon Fresh has closed suddenly leaving people looking for other ways to order meat online.
+After Zaycon Fresh closed suddenly it left people looking for other ways to buy meat online.
 These are a few alternatives to Zaycon Fresh you can try.

 raw steaks

 Have you heard the big news?
-Zaycon Fresh closed suddenly on June 25th.
+Zaycon Fresh closed suddenly on June 25th,2018.
 This is leaving a lot of families stuck with bills for the food they will never get.

 The Zaycon Fresh website just has the message shown below.
 Many are having to dispute the charges with their credit cards.
 You can try to contact them at questions@zayconfresh.com and hopefully, they will end up making this right for people.